awsdocs/amazon-ec2-user-guide/doc_source/GetMetricAutoScalingGroup.md

 You can aggregate statistics for the EC2 instances in an Auto Scaling group\.
 Note that Amazon CloudWatch cannot aggregate data across AWS Regions\.
 Metrics are completely separate between Regions\.

 This example shows you how to retrieve the total bytes written to disk for one Auto Scaling group\.
-The total is computed for one\-minute periods for a 24\-hour interval across all EC2 instances in the specified Auto Scaling group\.
+The total is computed for 1\-minute periods for a 24\-hour interval across all EC2 instances in the specified Auto Scaling group\.

 **To display DiskWriteBytes for the instances in an Auto Scaling group \(console\)**